 1. If you’re faced with a mental roadblock, put it down on paper.

 Remember, creativity is the first requirement for self-enterprise.
 When you put a problem on paper, you take the emotion out of it.
 With the emotion gone, you can look at the roadblock objectively.
 You can figure out what you did right.
 You can figure out what you did wrong.
 You can figure out how to change it.

 Pick a problem out of your head and pull out a piece of paper.
-And then draw a line down the middle.
+Then, draw a line down the middle.
 On the left-hand side, jot down the problem.
-On the other side, you put the solutions.
+On the other side, put the solutions.
 And I have three questions you must ask yourself to find the solutions: